benasher44/uuid/CONTRIBUTING.md

 * All changes should have a CHANGELOG.md entry.
 * All changes require test coverage to ensure it does not break during refactor work, as well as ensure consistent behavior across supported platforms.
-* Comments are required for public APIs and use JavaDoc format.
+* Comments are required for public APIs and use KDoc format.
 * When documenting APIs and/or source code, don't make assumptions or make implications about race, gender, religion, political orientation, or anything else that isn't relevant to the project.